Zhi-De Deng, PhD

 Full-Time Awesome PersonContact me

-Dr. Deng is a Staff Scientist, Director of the Computational Neurostimulation Research Program, Noninvasive Neuromodulation Unit, at the National Institute of Mental Health.
+Dr. Deng is Director of the Computational Neurostimulation Research Program, Noninvasive Neuromodulation Unit, at the National Institute of Mental Health.
 He is also Adjunct Assistant Professor of Psychiatry & Behavioral Sciences, Duke University School of Medicine.
 He received the SB degree in physics, SB and MEng in electrical engineering and computer science, with a minor in economics, from MIT.
 He received PhD and MPhil in electrical engineering, with a graduate minor in neuroscience, from Columbia University.
 He completed postdoctoral training at Duke and research fellowship at NIMH.

 Zhi's research focuses on computational approaches 1) to understand the physics and biophysics of neurostimulation, 2) to optimize dosing and individualization, and 3) to advance noninvasive brain stimulation technology development via model-informed design.
 His work on electric field modeling of transcranial magnetic stimulation is widely cited and provided evidence that informed regulatory clearance of TMS therapeutic systems.
 He has received career development award from the National Center for Advancing Translational Sciences and NARSAD Young Investigator Award to develop the next generation seizure therapy.
 His vision is to transform psychiatry through engineering innovation.